-A Chevy LS Engine In Every Custom Chevy Truck
+A Chevy LS Engine Is An Option In Every Custom Chevy Truck

-Each and every first series (1947-1955) Chevy Truck that is for sale from Your Custom Chevy Truck is equipped with a 5.3 LS V8 motor.
+Each and every first series (1947-1955) Chevy Truck that we build at Your Custom Chevy Truck can be equipped with a 5.3 LS V8 motor.
 Why the LS engine?
 This small-block engine is a powerhouse of performance potential for each custom truck.

 Why the LS Engine?